telyn/binary_plist/README.md

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `rspec` to run the tests.

-To install this gem onto your local machine, ran `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/binary_plist_parser.
+Bug reports and pull requests are welcome on GitHub at https://github.com/telyn/binary_plist.

 ## License